DaApppooo/DaApppooo/README.md

 When I'm bored I really like doing little physic-simulations with [Raylib](https://github.com/raysan5/raylib).

 ### I also like people (I know, weird for a dev huh ?)

+I helped a manager to manage teams as a dev, basically teaching again programming and HTML to devs.

+Correcting errors, or should I say, horrors, like the famous (/irony) HTML tag `<FONT size='5pt'>`.